Medically reviewed by Drugs.com. Last updated on Feb 6, 2021.

 - Excess fluid in your body.
 A low-sodium diet and medication to prevent fluid buildup in the body may help control ascites and swelling.
-More-severe fluid buildup may require procedures to drain the fluid or other interventions to relieve pressure.
-At times, a small tube — a transjugular intrahepatic portosystemic shunt (TIPS) — is placed in the vein within the liver to reduce blood pressure in your liver and slow the rate of fluid accumulation.
+More-severe fluid buildup may require procedures to drain the fluid or surgery to relieve pressure.

 Portal hypertension.
 Certain blood pressure medications may control increased pressure in the veins that supply the liver (portal hypertension) and prevent severe bleeding.
 Your doctor will perform an upper endoscopy at regular intervals to look for enlarged veins in the esophagus or stomach (varices) that may bleed.

 If you develop varices, you likely will need medication to reduce the risk of bleeding.
-If you are not able to tolerate medication and have signs that the varices are bleeding or are likely to bleed, you may need a procedure (band ligation) to stop the bleeding or reduce the risk of further bleeding.
-In severe cases, a TIPS can be placed in the vein within the liver to reduce blood pressure in your liver and to prevent further bleeding.
+If you have signs that the varices are bleeding or are likely to bleed, you may need a procedure (band ligation) to stop the bleeding or reduce the risk of further bleeding.
+In severe cases, you may need a small tube — a transjugular intrahepatic portosystemic shunt — placed in your vein to reduce blood pressure in your liver.

 - Infections.
 You may receive antibiotics or other treatments for infections.
 Your doctor also is likely to recommend vaccinations for influenza, pneumonia and hepatitis.

 - Increased liver cancer risk.
-Your doctor will recommend blood tests and ultrasound exams every six months to look for signs of liver cancer.
+Your doctor will likely recommend periodic blood tests and ultrasound exams to look for signs of liver cancer.

 - Hepatic encephalopathy.
-You may be prescribed medications to help prevent the buildup of toxins in your blood due to poor liver function.
+You may be prescribed medications to help reduce the buildup of toxins in your blood due to poor liver function.